SirQuacksALot/SirQuacksALot/README.md

 <h2 align="center">Hu, I'm sebastian 👋🏻</h2>

 Welcome to my github profil.
-I'm a student at University of Applied Sciences Mittweida and studying applied informatics 👨‍🎓 I'm currently working as a Helper for the HSMWMobil App as a backend API developer.
+I'm a student at University of Applied Sciences Mittweida and studying applied informatics 👨‍🎓 I'm currently working for the HSMWMobil App as a backend API developer.

 My fields of interessts are Cybersecurity, Maleware development and Penetrationtesting.
 All in all I like to experiment and have fun 😺